akspa0/showTools/mixing/whisperBite/README.md

 This tool processes audio files into transcribed soundbites, leveraging OpenAI's Whisper for transcription and pyannote.audio for speaker diarization.
 It includes features like vocal separation, silence-based slicing, and downloadable audio from URLs.

 ## Features
-- **Audio Transcription**: Uses Whisper to transcribe audio into text.
+- **Audio Transcription**: Uses Whisper to transcribe audio into text with word-level timestamps.
 - **Speaker Diarization**: Splits audio by speakers (default: 2 speakers, configurable).
+- **Voice Activation**: Alternative to speaker diarization, splits audio based on voice activity.
+- **Word & Sentence Slicing**: Creates individual audio files for words and sentences with timestamps.
 - **Vocal Separation**: Optionally isolate vocals using Demucs.
 - **Silence-Based Slicing**: Automatically slices audio into smaller chunks.
 - **Audio Download**: Downloads audio from URLs and names files after video titles.